 How Not to Use a Home Equity Loan

 — Loans to family members or friends.
+Helping out family and friends shouldn’t put your house at risk.

 The benefit should outweigh the cost, Krichmar says.
 If you’re taking out a small home equity loan, look closely at the fees.
 If they are too high, they could make the cost outweigh the value of taking cash out of your home.